citrix/terraform-citrixadc-servicegroup-consul-sync-nia/README.md

 ```
 ## Extending the module

-The module uses a small subset of the services input variables attributes.
-Namely the name, address and port to create servicegroups and servicegroup members.
+The module uses a small subset of the services input variables attributes - name, address and port- to create servicegroups and servicegroup members.
 The user may wish to extend the module to fit his needs.

-For example you could have the frontend Virtual Servers created with dynamic blocks
-using the `for_each` construct of HCL.

-Or one could use the extra fields in the services input variable to dynamically
-setup other attributes of the servicegroup or servicegroup members.
+For example you could have the _frontend Virtual Servers_ created with dynamic blocks using the `for_each` construct of HCL.
+Or one could use the extra fields in the services input variable to dynamically _setup other attributes of the servicegroup or servicegroup members_.

-To get an idea of what is available you can look into the `variables.tf` file
-where the definition of the `services` variable is located.
+To get an idea of what is available you can look into the `variables.tf` file where the definition of the `services` variable is located.

-Also of note is the fact that after the run of the `consul-terraform-sync`
-command a directory will be created which will contain all the input variables'
+Take a note of the fact that after the run of the `consul-terraform-sync` command a directory will be created which will contain all the input variables'
 values.

-The path will be `sync-tasks/<task_name>` and you can view the `terraform.tfvars` file to view
-what the actual values are.
+The path will be `sync-tasks/<task_name>` and you can view the `terraform.tfvars` file to view what the actual values are.

-A sample of what this looks like is shown below
+A sample of what this looks like is shown below :
 ```hcl
 services = {
   "adc_svc_1.client-1.dc1" : {